 Joe Richetti was born on 22 Mar 1899, in Freemont County, Rockvale, Colorado.
 He was the oldest of 6 Richetti children.
 Little is

-from Pennsylvania in 1925 after a mining accident that caused him to lose his left leg.
-He eventually settled in Bolivar MO.
-He
+in 1925 after a mining accident that caused him to lose his left leg.
+They eventually settled in Bolivar Missouri settling at 304

 Joe had been involved with his youngest brother Adam on more than one occasion, most often not by choice.
 On January 12,

 1933 Adam along with Aussie Elliot whom he had met while in McAlester State Penn, John L. Moore, and Edgar Dunbar robbed

 the bank near Springfield, Missouri of $3,000.
 They eventually ended up at Joe's place in Bolivar.

 The most noted involvement in the small town of Bolivar, Mo., came on June 16, 1933.
 Joe's brother Adam and his partner